Sanokei/MoonSharp-Test-Uno/README.md

-# Programmed Dystopia
+# Hack Punk
- Programmed Dystopia is a game where you use telephones to hack into gaurded systems.
- These networks are run on the programming language Lua, and your job is to exploit the code to get an expected result.
+Hack Punk is a game centered around programming and puzzle solving.
+Players can create new levels and share them for others to play.
+The main gameplay loop consists of 'phreaks' hacking ingame IOT devices, doors, and everyday objects to get to the end of the level.
+Every device is controlled by an accessable phone which acts as a network hub.
+These networks are run on the programming language Lua, and it is the phreaks' job is to exploit the code to get to the end.

 # Development photos
 ![wafgf](https://user-images.githubusercontent.com/36809574/154546504-9e15e77d-d2da-4919-9588-ecd982a183dd.png)